 One student says, “Residence is too expensive but is worth it for first-year”.
 This sentiment is echoed by many others.

-Living outside of a residence building comes with other complications.
-You have to seek out your own apartment buildings or homes and find roommates.
-There’s also factoring in the cost of commute, rent, utilities and food that would’ve been easier to manage with living in a residence building.
-However, living off residence seems to be the cheaper option and a great opportunity to live together with your close friends.
+Some students prefer not to live at Dalhousie residents for many reasons.
+This comes with seeking out your own apartment buildings or homes and finding roommates.
+There’s also factoring in the cost of commute, rent, utilities, and food that would’ve been easier to manage with living in a residence building.
+However, living off-residence seems to be the cheaper option and a great opportunity to live together with your close friends.

 That being said, here are some of the BEST places to live at or near Dalhousie University.